ManExpeditions/man-ex-app/README.md

 ManEx is a platform where you can join travel groups or create your own to go on adventures with like-minded men you identify with the most.

+For 7 years, Man Expeditions has been building a vision that, through the support of our travel community, allows us to run group trips and experiences that all help fund important wildlife and environmental conservation efforts.

 ## API documentation

 The API documentation is available [here](https://manexpeditions.github.io/man-ex-app/).
 Make sure to change the version to 1.0.0